solutionsmodular/svc-notifications/README.md

 * Based on the message data, Message Templates whose data meets criteria are persisted as Message Deliveries
 * Once the delivery is persisted, it can be queued for the Senders

-TODO: rename messagetemplates to message_comfigurations
+TODO: rename messagetemplates to message_configurations